acgetchell/mundus-atrox/src/journals/seventeenth.md

 *Sister Garaele* and *Reidoth*, a big hulking Druid and friend of *Qelline Alderleaf* and her son *Carp* who led the party through the back way into **Tresendar Manor**, stare impassively at *Chiyo*. *Sildar* looks back and forth between the Oni and her husband, a wary expression on his face.

-> "We have the Ward Stone," says Gruumsh in surprisingly unaccented Common.
-"We took it from the vampires we slew at the Cathedral."
+> "We have the Ward Stone," says *Gruumsh* in surprisingly unaccented Common.
+"We took it from the Vampires we slew at the Cathedral."

 *Sildar* looks at *Sister Garaele*, who nods minutely. *Reidoth's* scowl fades.